 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?

 A: Compared to LA and Barcelona, the price of housing in the Netherlands is cheap if you don’t mind living in attached accommodation.
-If you want a detached house, that’s a different story with 500,000 euro the starting point.
+If you want a detached house, that’s a different story, with EUR 500,000 as the starting point.

 Q: What are the locals like; do you mix mainly with other expats?